DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

-# HBCD Quality Control: 5 Stages
+# HBCD Quality Control

+## Pre-Release QC: 5 Stages

-The following outlines the 5 stages of QC performed for all study data:
+The following outlines the 5 stages of QC performed for all study data prior to release.
+Below we outline the specific details of each stage associated with tabulated [Behavior, Biology, & Environment](#behavior-biology-environment) data and file-based data for [MRI & MRS](#mri-mrs-data) and [EEG](#eeg-data).

 ![](images/qc/qc-overview.png)

-## Behavior, Biology, & Environment
+### Behavior, Biology, & Environment

 The majority HBCD data are provided as tabulated data, including [demographics & visit information](https://docs.hbcdstudy.org/latest/instruments/#demo) and [study instruments](https://docs.hbcdstudy.org/latest/instruments/#behavior-biology-environment).
 The QC processes outlined below describe processes for all HBCD Workgroups ([see details](https://hbcdstudy.org/workgroups-and-committees/)) unless otherwise specified.
 Note that, in the context of tabulated instrument data, "processing" refers to scoring the data where applicable.
 Instrument-specific QC procedures are documented on the HBCD Data Release Docs site under the <strong>Administration & Quality Control</strong> section for each instrument page (e.g. see <a href="https://docs.hbcdstudy.org/latest/instruments/bcgi/ecpromis/#administration-quality-control">here</a>).